bcpay/bcp/doc/README.md

-bcpay
+Bitcoin Payment Performance
 =============

 Setup
 ---------------------
-bcpay is the original bcpay client and it builds the backbone of the network.
+Bitcoin Payment Performance is the original Bitcoin client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of bcpay transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 To download bcpay, visit [bcpaycore.org](https://bcpay.org).